 - Post-partum depression

-- Setting up your Birth Companion Practice
+- Information on setting up your Birth Companion Practice

 There is also a portion of practical experience you will need to acquire in between the lectures on theory.
 You will be required to attend a number of births, first as an observer and then as a participant.
 These births will take place in a variety of settings in order for you to gain this experience before you go off on your own.
-You may also get to shadow and experienced Doula in order to gain confidence in your abilities (depending on what area you are doing your training in).
+You may also get to shadow an experienced Doula in order to gain confidence in your abilities (depending on what area you are doing your training in).